Falling Rock Signs in South Georgia

 The landing at Grytviken brought a great shock.
 The wonderful roadsign

 was rudely removed from its post.
-Three cheerless corners was all what's left.
+Three cheerless corners was all what was left.

 Going back to a beloved spot is never good for one's peace of mind.